pelicanbaytennisgroups/content/page/groups/signupprocess.md

 - Chelsea is support by the Tennis Desk and the Pelican Bay Foundation
 - Chelsea Groups random match pairings.

-### 2. Group Match Pairing System (GMPS)
+### 2. Group Match Form (GMF)
-- GMPS is supported by the tennis groups and not by the Pelican Bay Foundation
+- GMF is supported by the tennis groups and not by the Pelican Bay Foundation
-- GMPS provides skill based match pairings
+- GMF provides skill based match pairings
 - There is no login, your email address uniquely identifies you.

 The "Group" Members website provides access to: